-- reports its annual emissions which are being verified by a certified third party, and - formed by the refinery's certified to ISO 17025:2005 laboratory.
+- reports its annual emissions which are being verified by a certified third party, and - uses calculation methodology based either on European standards or on analysis per formed by the refinery's certified to ISO 17025:2005 laboratory.

 Further than reporting its emissions, this year the refinery was faced with the challenge to design its strategy for the next decade, when Europe has set a plan to significantly reduce emissions by at least 55%, until 2030.
 In order to achieve this goal, all legislative framework has been modified to allow for the reduction of free allowances for the list of facilities that experience carbon leakage and funding innovating low carbon technologies.